-Consequences of Not Returning Your Proxy Card; Broker Non-Votes leave your shares unvoted.
+Consequences of Not Returning Your Proxy Card; Broker Non-Votes vote your shares on routine matters; or leave your shares unvoted.

 If your shares are held in your name, you must return your proxy card in the mail, vote by telephone or via the Internet, or attend the Annual Meeting in person, in order to vote on the proposals.
 If your shares are held in "street name" and you do not return your proxy card in the mail, or vote by telephone or via the Internet, your stockbroker may either: